QubitExplorer/Recommender-System/README.md

 ----------------------------------------------------------------------------------------------------------------

-Clearly,  **Friend A** has a similar interest like you and you would **assign more weightage** to him, right ?.
+Clearly,  **Friend A** has similar interest more similar to you and you would **assign more weightage ** to him, right ?.
+In neural networks it called "weights".

-Now, its just the case of 3 friends with 8 different interest.
+Now, its just about three friends with eight different interest, which is easier for calculations.
 What would be the case if you have 100, 000, 000 (100 million) friends and all of them were having 50,000 different varities of interesting data points.
-Well, we may need to invite "Ramanujan" (The Man who Infinity) to perform this set of operations, or we need a super computers to perform huge operations.
+Well, we may need to invite "Srinivasa Ramanujan" (The Man who knew Infinity) to perform this set of operations, or we need a super computers to perform huge operations.
 Basically we can calculate the **cosine similarities** between one user with respect to other 100 Million friendly users who agreed to share their music history data and will get a combinations of roughly 1 quatrillion cosine scores values.
 You can slice and dice the data (ETL), apply different statistical concepts, whatever it makes sense to you, gets the best and quick results.
 This is how the big companies like Netflix, Amazon perform mathematical operations and recommends thousands of the similar products in our day to day.

 Almost, Every one is pretty new in this AI/ML era, its just 10 years old, it keep evolving over the period of time.
 Maybe some one has named it as "Recommender Engine" couple of years before and thats how the millions of data and computers scientists were following the similar nomenclature in recent years.
 Just the techniques might be different, but the concept is same.